-Mermaid Liveaboards recommends 2 of the most respected insurance companies in the world: DAN and Dive Assure.
+Mermaid Liveaboards recommends 3 of the most respected insurance companies in the world: DAN, Dive Assure and World Nomads.
 Please bear in mind that with the information below we are giving you an overview of options and considerations, but policy’s do change, so make sure you thoroughly check the actual documents you get from the insurance provider.

 What do you need?

 – Dive accident and incident coverage plus Hyperbaric Chamber treatments whilst abroad and possible further treatment when back at home

 – Emergency medical costs coverage

 – Medical evacuation coverage

 – Trip interruption and cancellation coverage.
 We can not stress this point enough.
 If you can’t make it to the trip due to unfortunate happenings, like accidents, incidents, unexpected illnesses, etc. at least you don’t lose the whole amount of your trip on top of that!

 – Travel assistance services for example if your passport is lost